Training Local Leaders to Prevent and Reduce Domestic Violence Evidence From Peru (LIA)

 Time Frame: 06 months after the intervention

 For women.
-The researchers will use 8 statements about the justification of violence (asking whether the participants agree or disagree with these statements).
+The researchers will use 6 statements about gender roles and norms (asking whether the participants agree or disagree with these statements).
 The index values are 0 to 1; higher scores mean better outcomes.

 06 months after the intervention